Commercial Fishing and Shipping Injuries in Newport, Oregon

 In addition to the doctrine of unseaworthiness, an injured seaman can sue their employer for negligence under the Jones Act.
 An employer acts negligently if they failed to provide a reasonably safe workplace.
 Unlike the doctrine of unseaworthiness, the employer must have caused or known of the danger to be liable.
 All crewmen are protected under the Jones Act, regardless of position or rank.
 The seaman must have been acting within the scope of their employment to recover under the Jones Act.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Newport seaman against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.